I know, I know – I’m trying to gain readership because of a popular book, but sometimes you gotta go where the SEO is.

 44. Got divorced.

-45. Went in-house, but my house time, writing non-stop and helping small businesses learn to use new media in their hiring and marketing efforts.
+45. Went in-house, but my house this time, writing non-stop and helping small businesses learn to use new media in their hiring and marketing efforts.

 46. Graduated, after 11 long years…